 2. Xamarin: Xamarin’s performance is quite similar to native performance.
 You can develop mobile applications in two ways with Xamarin, Xamarin.forms, Xamarin.android, and Xamarin.IOS.

-While xamarin.forms is focused on broad code sharing, It’s less platform specific, which reduces the performance of the code when compared to pure native and Xamarin native.
+While xamarin.forms are focused on broad code sharing, It’s less platform-specific, which reduces the performance of the code when compared to pure native and Xamarin native.

 4. Flutters: Undeniably, Flutters tops all of the other apps in performance.
 It offers great speed as it uses darts.

 Want to know Django vs NodeJS: Which Is Better?